katcipis/sophia/notes/alankay.md

 ## Science definition

-Greatest thought process ever created by humankind exactly because it does not is about "truth".
+Greatest thought process ever created by humankind exactly because it is not about "truth".
 There is reality and there is our limited brains and how can they represent reality.
 Science is about building N representations of the reality, all of them are false on some sense since our brains are very limited, and realising that and exploring